What Does a Dental Assistant Do?

 • Prosthodontics / Administrative Assistance

-To learn more about the UEI College Dental Assistant program, please visit the Dental Assistant Program page.
+Look for a UEI College campus near you.
+To learn more information about the program, please visit the Dental Assistant Program page.
 You may also contact us directly at (877) 463-4472 or through our online form.